vedaldi/svm-struct-matlab/README_MATLAB.txt

 TEST_SVM_STRUCT_LEARN and TEST_SVM_STRUCT_LEARN_KER for example usage
 and SVM_STRUCT_LEARN built-in help for further information.

+CHANGES:

+1.0 - Initial public release

 LICENSE:

-The MATLAB interface to T. Joachim's SVM^struct is distributed under the following license.
+The MATLAB wrapper of T. Joachim's SVM^struct is distributed under the following ``MIT license''.
 This license covers only the additions to
-T. Joachims code that constitute the MATLAB interface (the "Software") and does not cover SVM^struct itself.
+T. Joachims SVM^struct code that constitute the MATLAB interface (the "Software") and does not cover SVM^struct itself.
+See the file LICENSE.txt for the SVM^struct license.

 Copyright (C) 2011 by Andrea Vedaldi